-First, pinpoint the area.
-Some smells come from a certain place in the house, whether it's a bathroom, bedroom, kitchen, or other living areas.
-Smells coming from a specific area are the easiest to find and remove.
-If you can’t find the specific place the smell is coming from, and it seems to be through the entire space, then the source of the smell could be in the air ducts or from the furnace fan.
-Check the basement or the area around the furnace and air source first.
+First, pinpoint the area from which the smell is originating, as smells coming from a specific area are the easiest to find and remove.
+If you can’t find the specific place the smell is coming from, and the entire space is pungent, then the source of the smell could be in the air ducts or from the furnace fan.
+Check the basement or the area around the furnace and air source.

 Check for Water and Animals

-If the kitchen is a fail, the next step is to check for any standing water.
-Standing water will begin to smell if it’s left for too long.
+If the kitchen is a fail, the next step is to check for any standing water, which will begin to smell if it’s left for too long.
 It's likely to be trapped in the washing machine, dishwasher, bathtub, or sink.
 If previous residents left behind buckets or pails, take a peek inside to see if there’s any liquid or old wet rags and sponges.
 Remove and dry any water sources found and air out the room.

 Another place to look is beneath the house or around the apartment.
-Sometimes, animals or birds find their way underneath the house or deck, and unfortunately, don’t survive.
-Carcasses have a very putrid and unique smell, so you may recognize it as soon as you enter your new home.
+Sometimes, animals or birds find their way underneath the house or deck, and some don’t survive.
+Carcasses have a very putrid smell, so you may recognize it as soon as you enter your new home.
 Various wildlife can also get into attics or walls, which is much more difficult to find and resolve.
-Keep an ear and an eye out for any signs of animal droppings or sounds in this scenario.
+Keep an eye out for any signs of animal droppings and listen for any sounds.